-Immunizations: Kids need shots for school!
-It's the law in Minnesota.
-To go to school in Minnesota, students must show they've had these immunizations or provide a Medical Exemption or Notarized Conscientious Exemption.
+Immunizations: To go to school in Minnesota, students must show they've had appropriate immunizations or provide a Medical Exemption or Notarized Conscientious Exemption.

-Medication Management in School Guidelines: Whenever possible, the parent or legal guardian should make arrangements so that it is not necessary for school personnel to administer a medication to a student.
+Medication Management in School Guidelines: Whenever possible, the parent or legal guardian should make arrangements so that it is not necessary for school personnel to administer medication to a student.
 However, there are cases when a student's health could be compromised by not getting medication during school hours.
 When sending any prescription or nonprescription medication to school each year, parents must send: